ckeditor/ckeditor4/tests/plugins/iosscroll/manual/iosscroll.md

 Editable is scrolled down and caret is not visible and typed letters are not visible.

-Note: Flickering could occur at the start of typing.
-Additionally typing in the last line causes that only this line is visible while typing.
+Note: Flickering or scroll jump could occur at the start of typing.

 ## Test scenario #2